CortexLM/flavia/README.md

 ## 🔧 Setup

 **NOTICE :** The execution of Flavia requires the installation of Sense for model inference, which is mandatory for miners and validators.
 Sense must be on a different server; to install it, <a href="https://github.com/CortexLM/sense">click here</a>.
+> [!WARNING]
+> We strongly recommend the utilization of Python environments for mining/validating activities.
+This approach is crucial because code originating from various subnets can often experience packet conflicts when interacting with each other.
+By using isolated Python environments, developers can ensure that each subnet operates within its own dedicated space.

+> [!NOTE]
+> We recommend the use of a local Subtensor.
 ### Installation
 **Clone the Repository & install the necessary requirements**

 ````
 git clone https://github.com/CortexLM/flavia.git && cd flavia && pip install -e .
 ````

 **Mining:**